 - Add the diced ham and sauté for 30 seconds more.

-- Add the flour and stir continuously, until the flour turns a light brown colour.
+- Add the flour and stir continuously, until the flour darkens.
 You must not stop stirring or the flour will burn!

-- When the flour changes color, add the milk little by little, always stirring until you incorporate the entire amount.
-It should take about 15-20 minutes to add it all.
+- When the flour changes colour, add the milk little by little, always stirring until you incorporate the entire amount.
+It should take about 15 minutes to add it all.

 - Turn off the heat and let the dough cool to room temperature.